Housain-maina/PyMovieDownloader/README.md

-# netnaija-movie-downloader
+# MoviePy
-Python script that automates the download of movies from https://www.thenetnaija.net
+Python app that automates the downloading of movies from popular movies download sites.